In recent years, South Working in Italy has evolved from a temporary remote working solution into a structured relocation and investment opportunity.

 South Working refers to the possibility for professionals to work remotely while living in Southern Italy, often for companies based in Northern Italy or abroad.

-For foreign nationals, South Working goes beyond lifestyle choice.
-It often represents the first step toward long-term immigration planning, real estate investment, and stable integration into the Italian system
+It often represents the first step toward long-term immigration planning, real estate investment, and stable integration into the Italian legal and tax system.

 Legislative Framework and Recent Regulatory Developments